 From 11.59pm on 22 November, masks are no longer required outdoors when distancing can be maintained.
 Masks are still required indoors, on public transport and when you can't keep your distance outdoors.

 All Victorians must wear a face mask indoors or when you can't distance outdoors, unless you have a lawful reason for not doing so.

 A face mask needs to be worn covering both your nose and mouth.
-It could be a face mask or shield.

 Wearing a face mask helps keep you and others safe.
 Coronavirus (COVID-19) is spread from close contact with a person with coronavirus (COVID-19).
 Face masks help stop droplets spreading when someone speaks, laughs, coughs, or sneezes, including someone who has coronavirus (COVID-19) but feels well.